Benfotiamine

 1

-Hammes 2003 — Benfotiamine Mechanism in Diabetic Retinopathy (Nat Med)
+Benfotiamine Mechanism in Diabetic Retinopathy (Nat Med)

-Foundational mechanism study (Hammes HP, Du X, Edelstein D, Taguchi T, Matsumura T, Ju Q, Lin J, Bierhaus A, Nawroth P, Hannak D, Neumaier M, Bergfeld R, Giardino I, Brownlee M 2003, Nat Med 9(3):294-299, doi:10.1038/nm834, PMID 12592403).
+Foundational mechanism study (Hammes HP, Du X, Edelstein D, Taguchi T, Matsumura T, Ju Q, Lin J, Bierhaus A, Nawroth P, Hannak D, Neumaier M, Bergfeld R, Giardino I, Nat Med 9(3):294-299, doi:10.1038/nm834).

 Animal model of diabetic retinopathy (streptozotocin-induced diabetes in rats).
 Comparison of benfotiamine vs control.

-Benfotiamine BLOCKED THREE MAJOR PATHWAYS of hyperglycemic damage: hexosamine, AGEs, PKC.
+Benfotiamine blocked three major pathways of hyperglycemic damage: hexosamine, AGEs, PKC.
 Prevented development of experimental diabetic retinopathy.
 Mechanism: thiamine cofactor activation of transketolase, shifting glucose metabolism toward pentose phosphate pathway.
 Foundational mechanistic paper that drove subsequent clinical interest.

 2

-Stracke 2008 — BENDIP Diabetic Neuropathy RCT
+BENDIP Diabetic Neuropathy Clinical Trial

 Randomized double-blind placebo-controlled trial (Stracke H, Gaus W, Achenbach U, Federlin K, Bretzel RG 2008, Exp Clin Endocrinol Diabetes 116(10):600-605, doi:10.1055/s-2008-1065351).